Table of Contents

 Talking Involves recalling and discussing traumatic events Minimal talking; less verbal retelling

-Research Widely researched and evidence-based Growing research support, especially in trauma and performance issues
+Research Widely researched and research-based Growing research support, especially in trauma and performance issues

 Best For PTSD, specific traumatic memories Complex trauma, somatic symptoms, performance anxiety